-- (Identification of sites of potential emergencies. - Plans for responses to emergencies including school cancellation, early dismissal, evacuation and sheltering. - Responses to an implied or direct threat of violence. - Responses to acts of violence including threats made by students against themselves including suicide. - Prevention and intervention strategies including collaborative arrangements with law enforcement officials to ensure that school safety and security personnel are appropriately trained; non-violent conflict resolution training; peer mediation programs; and other school safety programs. - Plans to contact law enforcement officials in the event of a violent incident and arrangements for receiving assistance from emergency and local government agencies. - Plans for identification of district resources and coordination of such resources and manpower available during an emergency.
+Identification of sites of potential emergencies.
+Plans for responses to emergencies including school cancellation, early dismissal, evacuation and sheltering.
+Responses to an implied or direct threat of violence.
+Responses to acts of violence including threats made by students against themselves including suicide.
+Prevention and intervention strategies including collaborative arrangements with law enforcement officials to ensure that school safety and security personnel are appropriately trained; non-violent conflict resolution training; peer mediation programs; and other school safety programs.

-- Designation of the Chain-of-Command (Incident Command) - (Plans to contact parents and guardians including when students make threats of violence against themselves. - School building security - 3 Dissemination of information regarding early detection of potentially violent behavior. - (Plans to exercise and conduct drills to test the Building-Level Emergency Response Plan including review of tests. - Annual school safety training for staff and students. - Trotocols for bomb threats, hostage taking, intrusions and kidnapping. - Trategies for improving communication and reporting of potentially violent incidents. - A description of the duties of hall monitors and other school safety personnel with the requirements for training, hiring, and screening process for all personnel acting in a school safety capacity. - () Information about District including population, staff, transportation needs and telephone numbers of key school officials. - Documentation and record keeping.

-District Chief Emergency Officer

-The Superintendent of Schools has been designated by the Board as the District Chief Emergency Officer and will provide:

-Coordination of communication between school staff/law enforcement/first responders.
+Plans to contact law enforcement officials in the event of a violent incident and arrangements for receiving assistance from emergency and local government agencies.
+Plans for identification of district resources and coordination of such resources and manpower available during an emergency.
+Designation of the Chain-of-Command (Incident Command) Plans to contact parents and guardians including when students make threats of violence against themselves.
+School building security Dissemination of information regarding early detection of potentially violent behavior.
+Plans to exercise and conduct drills to test the Building-Level Emergency Response Plan including the review of tests.
+Annual school safety training for staff and students.
+Protocols for bomb threats, hostage taking, intrusions and kidnapping.
+Strategies for improving communication and reporting of potentially violent incidents.
+A description of the duties of hall monitors and other school safety personnel with the requirements for training, hiring, and screening process for all personnel acting in a school safety capacity.
+Information about the District including population, staff, transportation needs and telephone numbers of key school officials.
+Documentation and record keeping.
+Distric t Chief Emergency Officer The Supprovide perintendent of Schools has been designated by the Board as the District Chief Emergency Officer and will e: Coordination of communication between school staff/law enforcement/first responders.
 Assistance in the selection of security related technology and procedures for its use.
 Coordination of safety, security, and emergency training for school staff.
+Assistance in required exaculation and lock down drills completion as required by law.
 Assistance in required evacuation and lock-down drills completion as required by law.
 Assurance that all district staff understands the District-Wide Safety Plan.

-Assurance that the District-Wide Safety Plan and Building-Level Emergency Response Plans are completed, reviewed annually and updated as needed.
+Assurance that the District-Wide Safety Plan and Building-Level Emergency Response Plans are completed, J reviewed annually and updated as needed.